aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Freezes panes at the specified cell in the worksheet.

+**Remarks**

 Row index and column index cannot all be zero.
 Number of rows and number of columns also cannot all be zero.

 **Parameters:**
 | Parameter | Type | Description |